geudde/attic-chest/pages/06.season-5/04.meeting-61/02.bluemantle/docs.md

 ---
-title: Lady Belle Bluemantle to the Editor
+title: 'Lady Belle Bluemantle to the Editor'
 taxonomy:
     category:
         - docs